Carbon Pricing in Wholesale Energy Markets: Frequently Asked Questions

 How does the carbon pricing approach that the NYISO is considering support the state's emissions reduction and renewable energy goals detailed in the CLCPA?

-A market-based approach to pricing CO2 emissions will leverage the success of wholesale energy markets to develop the widest possible set of low-cost, innovative carbon abatement measures to address the state’s goals.
+A market-based approach to pricing CO2 emissions will leverage the success of wholesale energy markets to develop the widest possible set of low-cost, innovative carbon abatement measures.
+The state’s goals include generating 70% of the electricity consumed in the state from eligible renewable resources and reducing economy-wide CO2 emissions by 40% by 2030 (when compared to 1990 levels).
 Historically, the state has procured Renewable Energy Credits (RECs) and Zero Emission Credits (ZECs) from eligible resources as a means to attract and retain generating facilities with little to no carbon emissions.